cps-sei/dmplc/README.txt

 to analyze the structure of a program and its execution mechanics for each participant in the networked application.

+LICSENSE.txt : License for this software.

+INSTALL.txt: Compiling and Installation instructions.

 DIRECTORIES

   /simulation